lromes43/OutperformingTheSP500UsingMachineLearningEnsembleTradingStrategies/readme.md

 include multiple functions to pull, clean and transform the data as well as running the models on this new data.

-## Merry Christmas!! 🎄🎅🏻

-## SP 500 Stocks Predicted to go up Dec 24th, 2025:
+## SP 500 Stocks Predicted to go up Dec 29th, 2025:

-SMCI,CVS,HPE,WMB,LVS,T,NKE,ADM,IP,CSX
+SMCI,ADM,KO,WMB,TSCO,CSX,SLB,NEE,ROST,MDLZ

-## Russell 2000 Stocks Predicted to go up Dec 24th, 2025:
+## Russell 2000 Stocks Predicted to go up Dec 20th, 2025:

-VABK, FPI, VRGV, TDOC, IVR, LOB, BBSI, IIIN, CWCO, PKE
+LAZRQ,,IRBTQ,ZSPC,ZYXI,BARK,BYND,FBLG,MYPS,IPSC,AGL

 ## Please reach out to me at romesluke@gmail.com for model access / additional information.